erwa/notes/samsungPrinter.md

 May take a really long time to start up.

-Switch to Advanced Mode (shortcut-looking icon (with little arrow) in top-right).
+If not already in Advanced Mode (has a Device Settings tab), switch to Advanced Mode (shortcut-looking icon (with little arrow) in top-right).

-Select printer -> Device Settings tab
+Select printer -> Device Settings tab -> Internet settings

 Under "Wifi Settings" -> Wizard to set up.